 |MPH 5701||Practicum — MPH Program||3|

 |Transdiciplinary Problem Solving in Public Health (6 credit hours)|

 |To meet this requirement, students choose two 3-credit-hour transdisciplinary problem-solving courses, which span a variety of topics.||6|

 |Skill Lab III||1|

-* Students use elective credits in year one and two to earn a specialization or take other graduate course work.
-They can choose from a wealth of public health and social work electives, including up to two additional Skill Labs, or pursue relevant courses from other Washington University graduate programs.
+* Students use elective credits in years one and two to earn a specialization or to take other graduate course work.
+They can choose from a wealth of public health and social work electives, including up to two additional Skill Labs, or they may pursue relevant courses from other Washington University graduate programs.